Oriana Civile: Biography

 In 2007 she began her experience in the recording studio making the album Abballalaluna by Mario Incudine.
 There followed several other record album collaborations, including: Singin' and Playin' the Blues by the blues man Andrea Notti; Yesss!!! by Antoine Michel; I Bambini di Ieri (Yesterday's Children) by Vincenzo Pomar and Maurizio Curcio acoustic quartet; C’era una Volta la Luna a Lampedusa (Once Upon a Time the Moon on Lampedusa) by Antoine Michel and O'scià Maquè.

 In the show MadrePalermo by Salvo Piparo, she was the personification of the Moon who sang solo the woes of a forgotten Palermo.

-In 2008 she attended Pierre Vaiana's musical internship "Funduq: Héritage, Recherche et Création," based on the knowledge, interaction, and exchange between peoples, which took place in Palermo and Tunis, led by Pierre Vaiana, Salvatore Bonfede, Carlo Rizzo, and Fawzi Chekili, with coordination by Professor Girolamo Garofalo.
-From her Tunisian experience was born the disk "Funduq al-Mughannîn (l'auberge des chanteurs)," which was presented in 2009 in Belgium and in 2010 at the Garibaldi Theater of Enna by the group Funduq al-Mughannîn, composed of: Pierre Vaiana (soprano sax, Belgium), Salvatore Bonafede (piano, Sicily), Carlo Rizzo (tambourines, France), Oriana Civile (singing, Sicily), Mario Incudine (singing/guitar/mandolin, Sicily), Zohra Lajnef (singing, Tunisia), Manolo Cabras (double bass, Sardinia), Nidhal Jaoua (qanun, Tunisia), Omar Adela (percussion, Tunisia), and Saif Maayoufi (ethnic wind instruments and ney, Tunisia).
+In 2008 she attended Pierre Vaiana's musical internship "Funduq: Héritage, Recherche et Création" that took place in Palermo and Tunis, led by Pierre Vaiana, Salvatore Bonfede, Carlo Rizzo, and Fawzi Chekili, with coordination by Professor Girolamo Garofalo.
+From her Tunisian experience was born the disk "Funduq al-Mughannîn (l'auberge des chanteurs)," which was presented in 2009 in Belgium and in 2010 at the Garibaldi Theater of Enna by the group Funduq al-Mughannîn.

 In the same year she participated as a vocal soloist in the project GangiBells, conceived by the Austrian Jürgen Weishäupl and developed by Maurizio Curcio.

 From 2005 to 2010 she was the female voice in the Gruppo Terra (Earth Group) that accompanied the singer-songwriter Mario Incudine on tour.

-In 2009 Civile entrusted the brilliant and eclectic Maurizio Curcio with her knowledge of the musical repertoire of Sicilian oral tradition, and from this valuable collaboration was born Arie di Sicilia, a disk and project of international scope that earned her the invitation to represent Sicily with two concerts at the 9th Voix de Femmes International Festival in Belgium in November 2009.
+In 2009 Civile entrusted Maurizio Curcio with her knowledge of the musical repertoire of Sicilian oral tradition, and from this collaboration was born Arie di Sicilia, a disk and project of international scope that earned her the invitation to represent Sicily with two concerts at the 9th Voix de Femmes International Festival in Belgium in November 2009.
 Within the same show Civile conducted an internship called "Women's musical repertory in the Sicilian tradition."